Special Educational Needs and Disability

 The Lincolnshire County Council Local Offer can be accessed using the link above.
-The website gives a comprehensive guide to services available within the County, including what happens if services which support parents and the wider family.
+The website gives a comprehensive guide to services available within the County.

 Parents are also encouraged to contact our Family Support Worker, Nicky Vincent, through the school office for extra help and support.

 Please also access our 'useful information' page for information on local and national initiatives which could benefit you and your family.

 Please use the link above to access the Academies latest Accessibility Plan.